-The Executive Committee for Research Computing and Cyberinfrastructure includes four faculty members drawn from four different departments across three colleges, one representative from College IT, and one representative from Enterprise IT.
-Ex-Officio members include: the Director of the Institute for CyberScience, the Vice President for Information Technology and Chief Information Officer, the Chief Information Security Officer, the Senior Advisor for Research Computing and Cyberinfrastructure, and the co-chairs of the RCCI Advisory Council.
+The Executive Committee for Research Computing and Cyberinfrastructure includes seven faculty members from four different colleges and the Penn State Applied Research Laboratory.
+Ex-Officio members include: the Director of the Institute for CyberScience, the Vice President for Information Technology and Chief Information Officer, the Chief Information Security Officer, the Associate CIO for Research, and the co-chairs of the RCCI Advisory Council.

 Current members of the Executive Committee include: